diethardsteiner/diethardsteiner.github.io/_posts/2020-01-18-PDI-GitLab-Jenkins.md

 date: 2020-01-18
 categories: CI
 tags: PDI
-published: false
+published: true
 ---

+This article starts a short series on how to set up and configure an environment for automated testing of your data processing pipeline.

 ## Prerequisites

 Whilst there are many different tools out there to choose from (for data processing, CI server and git server), I picked the ones that I am more familiar with.
 This is a fairly classic setup.
-Your environment might be totally different and your tools might support a lot of the functionality shown here as integrated services - in which case I think you can just read this article to get a general idea about automated testing and then apply the learnings to your particular setup.
+Your environment might be totally different and your tools might support a lot of the functionality shown here as integrated services - in which case I think you can just read this article to get a general idea about automating testing and then apply the learnings to your particular setup.
 If you are, however, working with all or some of the tools that I picked for this example, the article will help you to set up a prototype environment.

 The tools I picked for this practical example are:

-- **Data Integration Tool**: Kettle/Pentaho Data Integration/Project Hob (yes, so many names!)
+- **Data Integration Tool**: Kettle/Pentaho Data Integration/Project Hob (yes, so many names for the same tool!)
 - **CI Server**: Jenkins
 - **Git Server**: GitLab CE